By Linh Nguyen & Aparna Komarla

 While ASCO claims that access to medical care and medicine is extensive and easy, testimonials from incarcerated people suggest otherwise, stating that access to medical care and medicines is limited and restrictive.

-New bookings are offered testing, though the consent refusal rate is very high.
+New books are offered testing, though the refusal rate is very high.
 According to Wellpath, since May, out of 2,306 tests offered for new books, 1,260 people have refused testing.
 In the quarantine housing units, out of 920 tests offered, 678 people refused.
 This refusal potentially stems from wanting to avoid social isolation and solitary-confinement style quarantines if tested positive.

 There may be more active cases in the jail than what ACSO reports.
 These cases may be undetected because cases are asymptomatic or confirmatory testing cannot be done due to consent refusal.

 The jail population has gradually increased over the past five months to an average of 1950.
 In April, the population was around 1700.

 The current population spikes are despite the continued threat of the virus, evident in recent outbreaks.

 The Vanguard questioned ACSO on actions they are taking to limit population growth by releasing individuals early and reducing intake.